The Joy of

 Is it fair to pay physics teachers more?
 Don't art teachers work just as hard and, therefore, deserve the same pay?
 Not necessarily.
 Work effort is largely irrelevant.
 It is quite possible that the school custodian, who moonlights at the local Holiday Inn to make ends meet, works harder than either the physics or the art teacher.

 What about equal pay for equal work?
 Don't all teachers do the same work and, therefore, deserve the same pay?
 Not necessarily.
 What matters is the result, not the effort.
 Should a student who studies three hours for an exam and earns a 39 percent be "paid" with the same grade as another who studies three hours and scores a 93 percent?
-If I train and practice as hard as Derek Jeter, should the New York Yankees pay me an equivalent salary?
+If I train and practice my basketball as hard as LeBron James, should I be paid an equivalent salary?

 In addition, instructors in different fields do different work.
 A physics teacher needs different training, different skills, and faces different challenges in getting the material across to students.
 More important, the physics teacher faces different opportunity costs.
 The typical cost in terms of foregone opportunities of becoming a physics teacher far exceeds that of becoming an art teacher.
 Higher wages are essential in such cases.